Social Protection

 80 percent of the poorest rural households in low-income countries have no access to social protection

-Social protection in rural areas of low-income countries amounts to only USD 30 cents per person/day, not enough to cover the cost of a healthy diet and far below the poverty line
+The value of social protection transfers in rural areas in low-income countries amounts to only USD 30 cents per person/day, not enough to cover the cost of a healthy diet and far below the poverty line

 Achievements